ninjaaron/replacing-bash-scripting-with-python/README.rst

 fact, os_ is always a good place to look if you're doing system-level stuff with permissions and uids and so forth.

-If you're doing globbing with a ``Path`` instace, be aware that, like ZSH, ``**`` may be used to glob recursively.
+If you're doing globbing with a ``Path`` instance, be aware that, like ZSH, ``**`` may be used to glob recursively.
 It also (unlike the shell) will included hidden files (files whose names begin with a dot).
 Given this and the other kinds of attribute testing you can do on ``Path``